Shipping sexy startups

 The hard thing about hard things

-Having launched almost 20 businesses, built over one hundred websites and logged over 12,876 hours of collective design and development since the start of the year, we’ve encountered, observed, swerved and (eventually) overcome many of the potholes on the road to minimum viable product (MVP).
+Having launched almost 20 businesses as a digital product studio, built over one hundred websites and logged over 12, 876 hours of collective design and development since the start of the year, we’ve encountered, observed, swerved and (eventually) overcome many of the potholes on the road to minimum viable product (MVP).

 Re-launching our own website this month provided a useful lens through which to examine and reflect on some the challenges, insights and learnings from the products we’ve worked on this year.